A New Philosophy of Academic Ranking: Rethinking College and University Rankings from the Ground Up

 - ″Methodology,” which examines how and why we rank persons and institutions by influence,

 - ″The InfluenceRanking™ Engine,” which explores the nuts and bolts of our influence-ranking technology, and

-- ″Concentrated Influence™,” which describes a correction factor to our influence-based ranking metric that’s ideally suited for drilling down on academic excellence.
+- ″Concentrated Influence™,” which describes a correction factor to our influence-based ranking metric that’s ideally suited, in certain instances, for drilling down on academic excellence.

 To give the barest overview, however, our influence-based approach to academic rankings starts by noting that influence, at its most fundamental, is a binary relation between persons and the fields in which they are influential.
 With academic influence, those fields comprise disciplines and subdisciplines.
 Using a machine-learning approach that performs a statistical document analysis for cross-mentions of people and disciplines on ever increasing swaths of the Web, we are able to get reliable influence scores for people vis-a-vis the disciplines in which they are influential.